Passive acoustic logic via topology-optimized waveguides: Wave-based mechanical logic

 \subsection{Performance of topology-optimized gates}

-Following the process outlined in Secs.~\ref{TO} and \ref{unified}, any of the fundamental logic operations can be conducted in mechanical wave-based form.
-The upper row of Fig.~\ref{Fig4} displays the final optimized density maps for two example gates, namely AND and XOR.
-Black regions within the middle portion of the gate (optimized domain) indicate the voids necessary to achieve the intended logical behavior.
+Following the process outlined in the previous two sections, any of the fundamental logic operations can be conducted in mechanical wave-based form.
+The upper row of Figure~\ref{Fig4} displays the final optimized density maps for two example gates, namely AND and XOR.
+Black regions within the middle portion of the gate (optimized domain) indicate the voids needed to achieve the intended logical behavior.
 The rest of the domain represents solid aluminum regions.
-The remainder of Fig.~\ref{Fig4} shows the wavefields for each of the four input scenarios associated with each gate, represented by surface contours of the out-of-plane displacement, $w$.
+The remainder of Figure~\ref{Fig4} shows the wavefields for each of the four input scenarios associated with each gate, represented by surface contours of the out-of-plane displacement, $w$.
 The wavefields clearly demonstrate the ability of the mechanical gates to effectively realize the correct outcome of the intended logic operation for each and every input combination.
-Consider the ($i=4$) case for the AND case shown in the bottom left of Fig.~\ref{Fig4}, with the inputs $[A,B]=[1,1]$ and an expected outcome of (1).
+Consider the ($i=4$) case with the inputs $[A,B]=[1,1]$ and an expected outcome of (1) for the AND gate shown in the bottom left of Figure~\ref{Fig4}.
 Waves are admitted through the upper leg of each input port, and the gate achieves a ratio of $[\bar{w}_{\mathrm{a},4}/\bar{w}_{\mathrm{ia},4}] = 7.44$ between the displacements of its active (upper) and inactive (lower) output legs, successfully producing a logical output of (1) and satisfying the displacement ratio constraint by surpassing the threshold value of $1.5$.
 The ($i=4$) case of the XOR gate exhibits a similar performance, where the same set of inputs is expected to yield a logical outcome of (0).
-As indicated in the lower right plot of Fig.~\ref{Fig4}, this is achieved with an output displacement ratio of $4.33$.
+As indicated in the lower right plot of Figure~\ref{Fig4}, this is achieved with an output displacement ratio of $4.33$.
 The remaining wavefields show a consistent performance, further confirming the ability of both gates to function as needed, and demonstrating such reliable performance with clear separation of logic states and high wave transmission across all input scenarios.
-We also note that the output ratios attained for the AND gate in Fig.~\ref{Fig4} are slightly lower than those observed in the iteration outcomes in Fig.~\ref{Fig3}b.
-This reduction in performance is due to the hard filter applied to the output material factor, $\theta$, to obtain a strictly binary design, i.e., $\theta_b$.
+We also note that the output ratios attained for the AND gate in Figure~\ref{Fig4} are slightly lower than those observed in the iteration outcomes in Figure~\ref{Fig3}(b).
+This reduction in performance is due to the hard filter applied to the output material factor, $\theta$, to obtain a strictly binary design, $\theta_b$.